II. INTERNSHIP OFFICE

 Her Majesty Queen Máxima of the Netherlands has served as the UN Secretary-General’s Special Advocate for Financial Health (UNSGSA) since 2024.
-This role builds on her 15 years as the UN Secretary-General’s Special Advocate for Inclusive Finance for Development.
+Previously, she served for 15 years as the UN Secretary General's Special Advocate for Inclusive Finance for Development.
 As the UNSGSA, Queen Máxima champions global efforts to improve financial health—helping people manage daily expenses, handle financial shocks, plan for the future, and feel secure in their financial lives.

 The UNSGSA’s work is done in partnership with many international partners working on advancing financial health.
-UNSGSA Reference Group members include: the Alliance for Financial Inclusion (AFI), the Bill & Melinda Gates Foundation, the Better Than Cash Alliance, the Consultative Group to Assist the Poor (CGAP), Flourish Ventures, the International Finance Corporation (IFC), the International Monetary Fund (IMF), the UN Capital Development Fund (UNCDF), the UN Development Programme (UNDP), the UN Department of Economic and Social Affairs (UNDESA) and The World Bank.
+UNSGSA Reference Group members include: the Alliance for Financial Inclusion (AFI), the Gates Foundation, the Better Than Cash Alliance, CGAP, Flourish Ventures, the International Finance Corporation (IFC), the International Monetary Fund (IMF), the UN Capital Development Fund (UNCDF), the UN Development Programme (UNDP), the UN Department of Economic and Social Affairs (UNDESA) and the World Bank.
 Members of the Reference Group and many other in-country and global partners play an important role in converting advocacy into action.
-The UNSGSA also consults and cooperates with the wider UN system, the UN secretariat, UN country teams, multilateral organizations, private financial institutions, companies, donors, civil society organizations and the media.
-In addition, the UNSGSA also engages with financial standard setting bodies (SSBs) so that their work takes into account the advancement of financial health around the world.
+The UNSGSA also consults and cooperates with the wider UN system, the UN secretariat, UN country teams, multilateral organizations, private financial institutions, donors, civil society organizations, and the media.

 The Office of the UNSGSA is housed within UNDP’s Bureau of External Relations and Advocacy (BERA) in the UNDP headquarters in New York and works closely with Queen Máxima and her secretariat in The Hague to coordinate and advance her UN and G20 activities.